izzettunc/Kohonen-SOM/README.md

 ![Product Name Screen Shot][product-screenshot]

-This project made as a class assignment.It's purpose basically parsing the given csv data , preprocessed it and then training the som for clustering it.
+This project made as a class assignment.
+It's purpose basically parsing the given csv data , preprocessed it and then training the som for clustering it.

 **Features:**